Worcester, England: Coat of arms

 The city of Worcester is unusual among English cities in having an arms of alliance as the main part of its coat of arms.
 The shield on the dexter side is the "ancient" arms: Quarterly sable and gules, a castle triple-towered argent.
-First recorded in 1569 but probably older, there is little doubt that it refers to Worcester Castle, now vanished.
+First recorded in 1569 but probably older, there is little doubt that it refers to the Worcester Castle, now vanished.
 The shield on the sinister side is the "modern" arms: Argent, a fess between three pears sable.
 Despite its name, the modern arms goes back to 1634.
 It is said to represent a visit of Queen Elizabeth I to the city in 1575, when according to folklore, she saw a tree with black pears on Foregate and was so impressed with it that she allowed Worcester to have pears on its coat of arms.
 The city has used several mottos: one is Floreat semper fidelis civitas, Latin for "Let the faithful city ever flourish", while the one currently used is Civitas in bello et pace fidelis (A city faithful in peace and war).
 Both refer to Worcester's support for Royalists in the English Civil War.

 Geography

+The district is bounded by the districts of Malvern Hills to the west, and Wychavon to the east.
+The population of the local government district in 2021 was 103,837.
+The built up area extends slightly beyond the city boundaries in places and had a population in 2021 of 105,465.

 Notable suburbs include Barbourne, Blackpole, Cherry Orchard, Claines, Diglis, Dines Green, Henwick, Northwick, Red Hill, Ronkswood, St Peter the Great (also known as St Peter's), Tolladine, Warndon and Warndon Villages.
-Most of Worcester is on the eastern side of the River Severn, including Saxons Lode.
+Most of Worcester is on the eastern side of the River Severn.
 However, Henwick, Lower Wick, St John's and Dines Green are on the western side.